Is Scotus Partisan

 Conclusion

-In conclusion, we can see that even though in the recent years the amount of partisan voting among Supreme Court Justices increased, it is not as prevalent as people might think.
-The impression of partisanship is likely stemming from a small number of very politicized cases such as Dobbs v.
-Jackson Women’s Health Organization that are intensively covered by media.
+In conclusion, even though the amount of partisan voting among Supreme Court Justices increased in recent years, it is not as prevalent as people might think.
+The impression of partisanship is likely stemming from a small number of very politicized cases, such as Dobbs v.
+Jackson Women’s Health Organization, that are intensively covered by the media.